projectcapsule/capsule/docs/operator/references.md

   storageClassName: <class>
 ```

-Allowed Ingress Classes are reported into namespaces as annotations, so the tenant owner can check them
+Allowed _StorageClasses_ are reported into namespaces as annotations, so the tenant owner can check them

 ```yaml
 kind: Namespace